Scientific name: Eudyptes chrysocome

 Diet and feeding

-Southern rockhopper penguins hunt a variety of prey, but crustaceans and cephalopods appear particularly important.
+Southern rockhopper penguins hunt a variety of prey.
+Crustaceans and cephalopods appear particularly important.
 Generally, diet composition varies with location and season.
-On average, southern rockhoppers dive to 20 or 30 metres but a maximal dive depth of 113 metres was recorded in one study.
+On average, southern rockhoppers dive to 20 m or 30 m.
+One study has recorded a dive depth of 113 m.